edriveX16/DOTMATRIX/DOCUMENTATION.md

 One of the unusual things about this program is that it displays menus in the same mode and color as the current page.

+# Preconditions:

+The program requires the default 65C02S CPU, which supports commands such as smbx, bbsx etc.

 # How to run the program:

 Copy the binary file ("DOTMAT.PRG") to an SD card and insert it into the X16.